CasTruyers/PXL_LED_ResearchSystem/docs/weeklyReport.md

 - I changed/added functions/data-structures to make my program ready for the upcoming funtionalities.
 - Clients are synchronized, when i change something on the web interface, that information get send to every client connected to the ESP32 and the web interface of every client will get updated accordingly. (sliders will change on every webinterface when one changes)
 - Added JavaScript function to show PPF output of each light spectra and total PPF output, but this is just 1=1, need to measure/calculate the right formula for having an estimated PPF output.

+## 08/05/2023 - 15/05/2023 <a name="15/05/2023"></a>

+- Using internal Real-Time-Clock (RTC) of ESP32 for keeping track of time.
+- Setting up station + acces-point wifi, previously only acces point.
+Now device can acces the internet when connected to station.
+- Now that we are connected to internet, we can get SNTP time.
+- Updating RTC with SNTP time